-How To Create Beautiful Scents With Organic Essential Oil Blends For Handmade Natural Candles
+How To Create Beautiful Organic Essential Oil Scent Blends For Natural Soy Candles

 Creating beautiful natural candle scents using organic essential oils is an art.
 We love it!
 Everyone is very different so don’t be surprised if what you love is different to what your friends love.
 This makes creating scents for everyone a challenge but in your home it all comes down to what you love.